eclipse-sprotty/sprotty-website/hugo/content/docs/user_interaction.md

 ## Creating Custom Interaction

 ### Buttons and Button Handlers
-The easiest way to create custom interactions is through buttons.
-Buttons in Sprotty work similarly to the other model elements.
+Buttons in Sprotty work similarly to the other model elements, but they enable you to directly hook up handlers that react to the push of a button.
 As in the other examples with other types of nodes, we first need to define the model and view class and define its type ID. in addition, we also need to define a button handler of type `IButtonHandler`.

 ```Typescript